-This recipe for Coconut Curry Tofu Bowl was first seen on SoFab Food where I am an author.
+This vegetarian recipe for Coconut Curry Tofu Bowl was first seen on SoFab Food where I am an author.

-Coconut Curry Tofu Bowl is a vegetarian meal that brings pleasure to all of your senses!
+Coconut Curry Tofu Bowl is a vegetarian recipe that brings pleasure to all of your senses!
 Crispy, creamy comfort combined with a slightly sweet heat.
 A perfect meal to serve your family for that night when you want to make a meatless option.

 When you feel like eating take out, but don’t want to spend the extra money or time it takes to bring it home, this Coconut Curry Tofu Bowl will be your saving grace!
-This delicious vegetarian meal is ready in just under 40 minutes and full of flavor and textures!
+This delicious vegetarian recipe is ready in just under 40 minutes and full of flavor and textures!

 I love vegetarian food.
 I grew up with a mom who was vegetarian and a dad who was not.
 Therefore, I felt I had the best of both worlds.
 When Grumpy and I got together, it took a little convincing to get him to eat vegetarian meals.